 - Regular visits from a home care worker to help with personal care, shopping and preparing meals.

-- Other services include meals on wheels, monitored personal alarms and household equipment to help with everyday tasks.
+- Other services include meals on wheels, monitored personal alarms and household equipment and adaptations to help with everyday tasks.

 - Local day centres where you can socialise and enjoy various activities, with transport available to get you there.